jlant/nwispy/README.md

 GENERAL INSTRUCTIONS
 --------------------

 To use *nwispy*, users will use a shell to execute *nwispy* with the appropriate flags to process files stored on the user's machine.
 To be implemented soon is a web service to NWIS.
 Please see *IN THE WORKS**.
 Plots are automatically generated and saved to an directory named *output-filename*.
 An error log called *error.log* that logs any errors found in the data file, such as missing data values, is automatically generated and saved to the same directory that the plots are saved in.

+**-h flag**

+The -h flag spawns a help menu with all the flag options.

 **-f flag**

 The -f flag specifies a file or files to process.

 To process a single NWIS data file the general syntax is:

 	$ python nwispy.py -f path/to/file

 The above commands will create an output directory with the following contents:

 	output-filename/
 					error.log	# logs any errors found in data file, such as missing data values *.png		# plots of each parameter in the data file